stevemussmann/GTseqTools/README.md

 * **-d / --sexid:** Provide a list of loci that are sex-identifying SNPs.
 This should be a plain text file with one locus per line.
 These loci will be removed from the dataset before any data filtering steps are executed.
 * **-i / --pmissind:** Enter the maximum allowable proportion of missing data for an individual sample.
 Default = 0.2.
 * **-l / --pmissloc:** Enter the maximum allowable proportion of missing data for a locus.
 Default = 0.1.
+* **-m / --monomorphic:** Turn on filter to remove monomorphic loci.
 * **-r / --removelist:** Provide a list of individuals that should be removed from the input xlsx file.
 This should be a plain text file with each individual being specified on its own line.
 These individuals will be removed before missing data proportions are calculated.
 * **-s / --species:** Provide a list of loci that are species identification SNPs.
 This should be a plain text file with one locus per line.
 These loci will be removed from the dataset before any other data filtering steps are executed.

+Structure Format Arguments:
+* **-H / --header:** Turn off printing of header line with locus names for Structure output
-* **-t / --twoline:** If a Structure file is to be written, use this option to write it in two-line format.
+* **-t / --twoline:** Use this option to write structure files in two-line format.
 Default = single-line Structure format.

 Current supported file conversions:
 * **-g / --genepop:** Prints a file in genepop format.